 The author of an oral history should be given the opportunity to edit their own story, in consultation with the scribe/editor.
 This is because sometimes, seeing their comments in print may prompt the author to realise they've made a mistake about a name, date or place; or that they don't wish to include certain comments or views, after all, because they may offend someone or even endanger themselves or another person.

 After the first editing consultation with the author of the oral history, the editor needs to go back to the office and edit the oral history as requested or as decided in consultation with the author.
 If there have been a number of corrections to the original, the editor needs to take the edited draft back to the author again and repeat the editing-in-consultation process.
 The editor should consult with the author as many times as is necessary for the author to be satisfied that the transcript is correct and ready to be presented to the intended audience, whether that be family members, their community or, if their story is intended for publication, proofreaders or publishers.

 Sometimes, it's not possible to take the transcript back to the author of the oral history and edit it in consultation with them; they may live in another country and/or a very remote area so that it's difficult or impossible to meet with them before using the transcript.
 They may even live in a country at war which makes it impossible to post the transcript to them to review.

 If the oral history was recorded in those sort of circumstances, it's likely the interviewer spoke to the author at the time they recorded the oral history and asked their permission to use their story for the intended purpose.
 Obviously, if they did not, the transcript should not be used.

 When it's impossible to edit the oral history transcript in consultation with the author, the editor should:

-For blog articles about editing and proofreading in general go to: Editing and proofreading
+For information about editing and proofreading other types of publications, go to: Writing, editing, proofreading

 The above information is based on my own experiences recording, transcribing, editing and publishing oral histories.